roipoussiere/marionettes/README.md

 # Marionettes

-A tool to edit and preview 3d-model postures.
+Marionettes is a client-side library used to edit and preview 3d-model postures.

 ![](./assets/icon.png)

+Code is hosted on [Framagit](https://framagit.org/roipoussiere/marionettes) (GitLab instance) and [Github](https://github.com/roipoussiere/marionettes) and releases are published on [npm registry](https://www.npmjs.com/package/marionettes)

 Try [the demo](https://roipoussiere.frama.io/marionettes)!